Dental Fillings in Minneapolis & Minnetonka, MN

 In the past, silver amalgam fillings were the most commonly used.
-Over the years, as dentistry continued to advance, silver fillings were found to contain mercury and are aesthetically displeasing.
+Over the years, as dentistry continued to advance, silver fillings contained mercury and were aesthetically displeasing.

 Glass ionomers, also called acrylic fillings, are generally used on children with cavities.
-One reason they’re used for children is because they last around five years, which is great as children’s teeth are continually changing.
+They’re used for children because they last around five years, which is great as children’s teeth continually change.
 This material contains fluoride to help prevent future tooth decay.

 Ceramic fillings are made with porcelain and are known as one of the most durable options.
 They blend in well with your surrounding natural teeth.
 Porcelain can become rough if not properly cared for.
 Be sure to keep up on your regular oral health routine after getting ceramic fillings.